 The tools of the future are small and handy

 Who asks now what about the upholstery for mobile work equipment in, for example, elaborate notebook backpacks or even trolley cases, I ask back: will we still need it in the future?
 The smaller and lighter tablets with their completely new operating concept consisting of a touchscreen, on-screen keyboard and apps again did not manage to change our traditional working habits: the expected revolution has failed to materialize.
 Which tools and matching bags will we use in the future?

 Some time ago I had the opportunity to test an ultrabook and a tablet in quick succession.
-Both were equipped with Windows as the operating system, which makes comparability easier, but in my opinion it does not do both devices well: Because, especially on tablets, the supposedly big hit from Microsoft is in reality an unhappy hermaphrodite between the two worlds, neither fish nor meat , Sure, the start menu looks stylish and made for touchscreens; however, if you want to use "normal" programs, you can't do without a mouse or stylus.
+Both were equipped with Windows as the operating system, which makes comparability easier, but in my opinion it does not do both devices well: Because, especially on tablets, the supposedly big hit from Microsoft is in reality an unhappy hermaphrodite between the two worlds, neither fish nor meat .
+Sure, the start menu looks stylish and made for touchscreens; however, if you want to use “normal” programs, you cannot do without a mouse or stylus.
 This bad mix makes the use of devices, both tablets and ultrabooks, a pain - and my comparison actually unfair.